 "I had developed panic attacks when I was going through an extremely depressing time in my life.
 Marianna explained to me how stress can even impact the things we love to do.
 As a swimmer, she led me to understand how my panic attacks were affecting my swimming.
 She taught me strategies to overcome those feelings so that I could continue doing what I love.

 It boiled down to understanding and accepting loss, and using the resources that Marianna taught me to get over this situation.

 Marianna is extremely knowledgeable and understands how to help anyone overcome life situations that cross our paths.

 2. Group coaching.
-Email to find out how you can get your all-inclusive coaching program for free.
+Contact me to find out how you can get your all-inclusive coaching program for free.

-3. Purchase the technology so you can practise and improve your heart rate variability.
+3. Purchase the technology so you can practice and improve your heart rate variability.
 Various options exist.

 4. Subscribe to my mostly monthly newsletter and find out about special offers for subscribers.